nboldhq/docs/src/collaboration-templates/create-a-new-collaboration-template.md

  7. **Naming Tab**: add a Default Team Name and Team Naming convention (add a suffix or prefix for example).
 More details about [Naming Convention](/governance-policies/naming-conventions).
  8. **Approval**: select who will be the approver of the creation (currently disabled by default)
  9. **Audience**: define who will be able to create a team with this template
-1.  **Compliance**: define additional sensitivity labels to protect your data.
+10. **Compliance**: define additional sensitivity labels to protect your data.
-2.  **Security policy**: define the enforced privacy policy, membership policy and Permanent owners/members policy
+11. **Security policy**: define the enforced privacy policy, membership policy and Permanent owners/members policy
-3. Click "Save"
+12. Click "Save"

 ![](https://downloads.intercomcdn.com/i/o/462367031/3353d4a98c9d6385b3b5fdbf/Screenshot+2022-02-09+at+17.00.14.png)

 Test your new Collaboration Template from the home page!
-Click on "**+New Team**"
+Click on `+New Team`